-Heart problems can be quite complex and challenging to manage, which is why we have assembeled a team of caring professionals to help guide you through diagnosis, treatment, and regaining your health.
-At Albemarle we don’t treat conditions we treat our patients and their families.
+Heart problems can be quite complex and challenging to manage, which is why we have assembled a team of caring professionals to help guide you through diagnosis, treatment, and regaining your health.
+At Sentara Albemarle Medical Center we don’t treat conditions we treat our patients and their families.
 By blending our modern technology with the compassion of our caregivers, we are able to offer extraordinary care close to home.

 The heart is an amazing organ, but it can be tough to comprehend the various parts and functions.
 Check out the How Your Heart Works page for more information.